Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 30 Oktober 2025 18.24.01 UTC
+- WIB: Kamis, 30 Oktober 2025 19.57.24 UTC
-- WITA: Kamis, 30 Oktober 2025 19.24.01 UTC
+- WITA: Kamis, 30 Oktober 2025 20.57.24 UTC
-- WIT: Kamis, 30 Oktober 2025 20.24.01 UTC
+- WIT: Kamis, 30 Oktober 2025 21.57.24 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: success
+Kategori: technology